Is Marbella Safe? All Your Questions Answered By a Local

 Among other safety measures, you’ll see more police patrolling Marbella’s main tourist spots and districts, lifeguards on the beach during the summer months, and an increase in lighting in spots like the beach promenade.

+But what about drugs and Marbella gangs?
+According to Numbeo (2026), the crime rate for people using and dealing with drugs is high.
 However, it’s very rare to see people dealing drugs in the streets in Marbella, except for marginalised areas (which I’ll mention below).
 The same happens with gangs.

 Overall, follow the same safety rules you would follow somewhere else, and everything should be fine.
 If you’re worried about your safety, contact the local police.